 Lilacia Park, in the center of historic downtown Lombard is an 8.5-acre park that boasts 200 fragrant varieties of lilac bushes and 75,000 tulips and spring flowers that offer a floral extravaganza every spring.
 Read more about Lombard »

 Cultural, historic, architectural, athletic, and entertainment options are just minutes away when you are looking for a break from the rigors of class and study.
-In addition to the theatre, dining, shopping, and nightlife that you'd expect from a world-class city, Chicago offers many other unique enjoyments.
+In addition to the theater, dining, shopping, and nightlife that you’d expect from a world-class city, Chicago offers many other unique enjoyments.

 Runners, cyclists, roller-bladers, dog-walkers, pedestrians, sightseers, swimmers, sun worshippers, boaters, and sports teams!
 There’s a place for everyone on Chicago’s lakefront.